comp-lin-alg/comp-lin-alg-course/doc/source/L0_setup.rst

 We're using a tool called `GitHub classroom
 <https://classroom.github.com>`_ to automate the creation of your
 copies of the repository.
 Follow the link on Blackboard marked "Course Repository" to create your personal repository for the course.
+Then, clone it to your working folder on your computer following the instructions in the previous section.

 .. warning::